 Transforming the network

-NB if your nodes data table is blank, your filter might still be active. make sure the filter box is clear.
-You should be left with a list of women (ie, a list of nodes where the identiers are numbers, per Peter's schema).
+NB If your nodes data table is blank, your filter might still be active.
+Make sure the filter box is clear.
+You should be left with a list of women (ie. a list of nodes where the identifiers are numbers, per Peter's schema).

 Exploring this network